letaprodoit/lapdi-featured-posts/README.txt

 == Description ==

-The Software People's (TSP) Featured Posts plugin allows you to add featured posts to your blog's website via widget or on pages and posts using shortcodes.
+Let A Pro Do IT!'s (LAPDI) Featured Posts plugin allows you to add featured posts to your blog's website via widget or on pages and posts using shortcodes.
 Featured Posts has five (5) layouts and can include thumbnails, post gallery and quotes.

 = Shortcodes =